Rajendra Singh

 Rajendra Singh (born 6 August 1959) is an Indian water conservationist and environmentalist from Alwar district, Rajasthan in India.
-Also known as "waterman of India", he won the Magsaysay Award in 2001 and Stockholm Water Prize in 2015.
+Also known as the "Waterman of India", he won the Magsaysay Award in 2001 and Stockholm Water Prize in 2015.
 He runs an NGO called 'Tarun Bharat Sangh' (TBS), which was founded in 1975.
 The NGO based in village hori-Bhikampura in Thanagazi tehsil, near Sariska Tiger Reserve, has been instrumental in fighting the slow bureaucracy, mining lobby and has helped villagers take charge of water management in their semi-arid area as it lies close to Thar Desert, through the use of johad, rainwater storage tanks, check dams and other time-tested as well as path-breaking techniques.

-Starting from a single village in 1985, over the years TBS helped build over 8,600 johads and other water conservation structures to collect rainwater for the dry seasons, has brought water back to over 1,000 villages and revived five rivers in Rajasthan, Arvari, Ruparel, Sarsa, Bhagani and Jahajwali.
+Starting from a single village in 1985, over the years, TBS has helped build over 8,600 johads and other water conservation structures to collect rainwater for the dry seasons, has brought water back to over 1,000 villages, and revived five rivers in Rajasthan, Arvari, Ruparel, Sarsa, Bhagani and Jahajwali.

 He is one of the members of the National Ganga River Basin Authority (NGRBA) which was set up in 2009, by the Government of India as an empowered planning, financing, monitoring and coordinating authority for the Ganges (Ganga), in exercise of the powers conferred under the Environment (Protection) Act, 1986.
-In the UK he is a founder member of an NGO called the Flow Partnership. which aims to counter the negative effects of soil erosion and flooding.

 Early life

 Rajendra Singh was born at village Daula in Bagpat district in Uttar Pradesh near Meerut.
 He was the eldest of seven siblings.
-His father was an agriculturist and looked over their 60 acres of land in the village and where Singh did his early schooling.
+His father was an agriculturist and looked over their 60 acres of land in the village and where Rajendra did his early schooling.

-An important event in his life came in 1974, when still in high school, Ramesh Sharma, a member of Gandhi Peace Foundation visited their family home in Meerut, this opened up young Rajendra's mind, to issues of village improvement, as Sharma went about cleaning the village, opened a vachnalaya (library) and even got involved in settling local conflicts; soon he involved Rajendra in an alcoholism eradication program.
+An important event in his life came in 1974, when he was still in high school, Ramesh Sharma, a member of Gandhi Peace Foundation visited their family home in Meerut, this opened up young Rajendra's mind, to issues of village improvement, as Sharma went about cleaning the village, opened a vachnalaya (library) and even got involved in settling local conflicts; soon he involved Rajendra in an alcoholism eradication program.
 Another important influence was an English language teacher in school, Pratap Singh, who started discussing politics and social issues with his students after class.
 At this time Emergency was imposed in 1975, making him aware about the issues of democracy and formulate independent views.
-After finishing high school education.
-He enrolled for post graduation in Hindi literature, at another college in Baraut, affiliated with Allahabad University.
-He became the leader of a local chapter of Chhatra Yuva Sangharsh Vahini, a student activism organisation founded by Jaiprakash Narayan (Magsaysay Award, 1965), though after Jaiprakash fell ill, the internal power politics disillusioned him.
-Dr. Singh is a BAMS doctor by education.